 A grade point average of 3.0, successful completion of all clinical experiences, and a comprehensive examination are required for graduation.
 Refer to class year curriculum sheets for credit hours required for graduation.

 - Bachelor's degree in nursing, OR, bachelor's degree in another field for the Direct Entry into Professional Nursing (DEPN), OR, associate degree in nursing with a baccalaureate degree in another field

 - Eligibility for licensure as an RN in Vermont

 - College grade point average of 3.0 or higher

 - Practice experience preferred

-2. Complete pages one and two of the UVM online graduate application.
-On page three, fill in only the fields that are starred.
+Complete the UVM online graduate application.
 Include the following information with the UVM application:

-- Official Graduate Record Exam (GRE) scores.
-Both old and new versions of the GRE accepted.
+- Official Graduate Record Exam (GRE) scores (UVM Code: 3920).
+The College will accept both the old and new version of the GRE.
 Scores must be received by the application deadline.
-(UVM Code: 3920)

 For information about financing your education, contact the UVM Financial Aid Office.

 How long will the program take a full-time student to complete?